telerik/xaml-docs/controls/radpdfprocessing/concepts/imagequality.md

 When **ImageQuality** of an image is set to **High**, **RadPdfProcessing** internally checks the image stream before processing it.
 If the image is JPEG or JPEG2000, it is inserted in the PDF file as it is, without processing the image pixels.
 This way, **RadPdfProcessing** provides fast and lossless quality export of JPEG and JPEG2000 files, which guarantees maximum quality in the exported document.

 > JPEG2000 images in **RadPdfProcessing** can be inserted only with **ImageQuality.High**.
-Exporting them with lower ImageQuality value requires decoding JPEG2000 files which is currently unsupported by the library.
+Exporting them with lower ImageQuality value requires decoding JPEG2000 files, which is currently unsupported by the library.

 # See also